xmaxcooking/redwood-gql-fls/README.md

-# Row-Level-Security (RLS) on RedwoodJS Proof-of-Concept
+# Field-Level-Security (FLS) on RedwoodJS Proof-of-Concept

-Welcome to the Row-Level-Security (RLS) on RedwoodJS Proof-of-Concept repository!
+Welcome to the Field-Level-Security (RLS) on RedwoodJS Proof-of-Concept repository!

 This repository demonstrates a proof-of-concept implementation of RLS using a custom directive `@requireAccess` in RedwoodJS.
-The directive checks user permissions at a row-level on top of GraphQL SDLs.
+The directive checks user permissions at a field-level on top of GraphQL SDLs.

 ## Prerequisites